Fact Sheet 404

 Viral resistance testing helps health care providers choose the most effective drugs.
 See Fact Sheet 126 for more information.
 Resistance testing is recommended for patients starting therapy, when viral load is not controlled by new medications, or when it “breaks through” a regimen that used to work.
 The guidelines recommend resistance testing before starting ART.
 This can show if the person got infected with drug-resistant virus

 The guidelines recommend using a viral tropism test (see fact sheet 129) before starting therapy with a CCR5 inhibitor.
-They also suggest using a genetic test, HLA-B*5701 before starting abacavir (see fact sheet 416),
+They also recommend using a genetic test, HLA-B*5701 before starting abacavir (see fact sheet 416),

 Regardless of CD4 count, treatment is strongly recommended for all pregnant patients, and patients with HIV-associated nephropathy (a kidney disorder) or those who need treatment for hepatitis B.